Svedrin/microfw/README.md

 ## Egress path

-Outgoing packets are only routed through the `MWFPOSTROUTING` chain if they match an `accept+nat` rule, in which case they are masqueraded.
+The only situation in which outgoing packets are touched is if they match an `accept+nat` rule, in which case they are routed through the `MFWPOSTROUTING` chain to be masqueraded.
 In all other cases, outgoing packets are left alone.